Azure/AppService/_posts/2021-07-03-Linux-container-from-ACR-with-private-endpoint.md

 >
 > The default scenario for the article is now using system-assigned managed identity.
 An "Alternative scenarios" section with step for using credentials, user-assigned managed identity and custom registries has been added.
 >
->**Windows containers do not support pulling images over VNet integration*
+>**Windows containers do not support pulling images over virtual network integration*
 >
 >***ASEv2 do not support pulling images from a registry url that needs to be resolved in custom DNS servers*